Skip to content

 Phase 0 was purely planning.
 No hardware ordered, no code written.
 Just research and documentation:

-• Hardware research — identifying the right display (Waveshare 2.13" e-ink), compute (Pi Zero WH), and input options (tactile buttons)
+• Hardware research — identifying the right display (Waveshare 2.13" e-ink), compute (starting with Pico W, Pi Zero WH later), and input options (tactile buttons)

 • Enclosure concepts — rough proportions, button layout, display-to-case ratio